 With steampunk being hailed as the next big thing in several media (again), it seems like a good moment for a post like this, to give some information to people interested in the movement but not yet part of it.

 Defining steampunk is probably the hardest part of the movement due to its immense diversity.
-You may find that in a group of just a handful of steampunks, opinions on what exactly is steampunk differs, sometimes radically.
+You may find that in a group of just a handful of steampunks, opinions on what exactly steampunk is differ, sometimes radically.
 This is to be expected from a subculture with very little in the way of rules.
 Even those are more like guidelines anyway.

 Nevertheless, steampunks tend to get along smashingly.
 So instead of giving my opinion, I will tell you the things, the basics if you will, that most of us agree on.

 Steampunk largely takes its basis from — as you probably guessed — the age of steam.
 It has nothing further to do with the punk movement, let’s be clear on that.
-History-wise, this ranges from the late Regency, when the Industrial Revolution, started, through the Victorian era into the Belle Epoch, stopping just shy of the start of Roaring Twenties where flappers and gangsters take over and steam turns into diesel and steampunk into dieselpunk.
+History-wise, this ranges from the late Regency, when the Industrial Revolution started, through the Victorian era into the Belle Époque, stopping just shy of the start of the Roaring Twenties, where flappers and gangsters take over and steam turns into diesel and steampunk into dieselpunk.

-Famous for its sepia photography, bustle skirts and splendid suits reminiscent of the days when Queen Victoria ruled an empire are the images mostly associated with steampunk, alongside goggles and gears.
-And while it is true that steampunk fashion is mostly sepia, earth tones and Victoriana, color and other eras can be used as accessories and silhouette are the things that make the outfit rather than browns.
+Sepia photography, bustle skirts and splendid suits reminiscent of the days when Queen Victoria ruled an empire are the images mostly associated with steampunk, alongside goggles and gears.
+And while it is true that steampunk fashion is mostly sepia, earth tones and Victoriana, color and other eras can be used as accessories.

 It’s like that with anything within steampunk, not just fashion.
-Or to say it in the words of Jules Verne, one of the grandfathers of science-fiction and steampunk: All that can be imagined can and must become reality.
+To paraphrase Jules Verne, one of the grandfathers of science fiction and steampunk: All that can be imagined can and must become reality.